 Any change you make to your Platform.sh project will need to be committed via Git.
-You can see all the Git commit messages of an environment in the activity feed of the web interface.
+You can see all the Git commit messages of an environment in the activity feed of the management console.

 Before getting started, make sure you have it installed on your computer to be able to interact with Platform.sh.

 You connect to your Platform.sh Git repository and to your applications and services using SSH.
 SSH requires two RSA keys:

 - A private key kept secret by the user

 - A public key stored within the Platform.sh account